lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/architecture/architecture_control.md

 Let's create a policy to reject pods that request privileged access.
 Other options, such as runAsUser or allowed volumes, aren't explicitly restricted.
 This type of policy denies a request for privileged access, but otherwise lets the cluster run the requested pods.

-Create a file named psp-deny-privileged.yaml and paste the following YAML manifest:
+Create a file named psp-deny-privileged.yaml and paste the following YAML manifest using the Azure Cloud Shell editor:

 ```
 code psp-deny-privileged.yaml